AustinKammerer/weekend-sql-to-do-list/README.md

 ## Installation

-1. Create a database named `your database name`,
+1. Create a database named `your-database-name`,
 2. The queries in the `database.sql` file are set up to create the necessary table, functions, and triggers to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 3. Open up your editor and run an `npm install` to install the dependencies
 4. Run `npm start` in your terminal to start the server